7 Opening Traps Starting with Gambits: Tactical Tricks for Early Wins

 Takeaway:

-A great counter-attacking gambit that teaches positional bluffing with a tactical backbone.
+An excellent counter-attacking gambit that introduces the concept of positional bluffing with a tactical bite.

-The Scotch Gambit is a bridge between open central play and rapid tactical strikes.
-One famous trap involves an outrageous queen sacrifice.
+The Scotch Gambit is a transition from open central pawn play to quick tactical shots.
+One well-known trap features a spectacular queen sacrifice.

 Trap Line: